allodoxaphobia/natpinning/README.md

 Current status:
- - a rough first IRC test is created, follows a fully correct irc conversation up to a DCC chat request
+ - a rough first IRC test is created, follows a fully correct irc conversation up to a DCC chat request (DCC send will also be added)
  - a ftp server is created that supports natpinning test through PASV command and PORT command